About The Spark

 Rooms G37, 139, 215, 217, 225, 312, 315, 317

-Collaboration Rooms or Problem Based Learning Rooms are scattered throughout the building on each floor.
+Collaboration Rooms are scattered throughout the building on each floor.
 Students or faculty may reserve these spaces for up to two hours per reservation.
-Seating accommodates 6–10 people.
+Seating accommodates 6–8 people.
 Whiteboards and large flat-screen displays, and connection points for carry-in devices (wired and wireless) are on the walls.

 Scattered through on each floor

-Open/Informal Learning spaces are scattered throughout the building on each floor.
+Huddle Stations are scattered throughout the building on each floor.
 Students or faculty may simply walk up and start using them.
 Seating accommodates 6–10 people.
-Mobile whiteboards are located nearby.
-The large flat-screen display and connection points for carry-in devices (wired and wireless) are the central focus of the grouping.
+The large flat-screen display with wireless connection software for carry-in devices is the central focus of the grouping.
 The technology purposefully resembles that in the active learning classrooms.
-Open/Informal Learning Spaces are located elsewhere in the Spark and at other locations on the Pullman campus.

 Located on the ground floor between the large Active Learning Classroom and the large round classrooms is the Spark Event Space.
 In the heart of the Spark, the Event Space includes stadium-style wood benches and lounge furniture in a comfortable environment.
 Twenty-five displays are connected to form a large digital display capable of running continuous digital signage content.
 The display can also be used for event content, such as movies, presentation material and overflow from G45.
 When displaying signage, student-generated content has top priority if interspersed with informational content related to academic events and happenings.